 The batteries in particular should not be disposed with or amongst your ‘normal’ waste.

 The chemicals in the battery can be dangerous to the environment if disposed amongst general waste that goes to landfill.
 It should therefore be recycled.

 Believe it or not parts of the electric toothbrush battery can be reused for other products or industries.

 Plastic parts such as the body of the brush handle itself will likely end up in landfill at the end of the recycling process.
-A petroleum product, it does not biodegrade and if incinerated release toxic chemicals.
+A petroleum product, it does not biodegrade quickly and if incinerated can release toxic chemicals.